Ambroglio/Ambroglio/README.md

 - JavaScript, in order to make scripts very easily
 - React, because it's quite logical and works just like HTML
 - Material UI, better than Bootstrap
-- And many others that I certainly forgot....

-### 🌱 What am I currently learning ?
+### 🌱 What am I currently learning or interested about ?

-- UX/UI Design
+- Rust
 - Blender
-- Google Apps Script
+- OpenAI APIs

 ### ✉️ How can you reach me ?